impredicative/gec/README.md

 * `gec use <repo>`
 * `touch .Trash-1001`  # Avoids deleting files to Trash on Ubuntu

-To provision an existing repo with a previously initialized filesystem:
+To provision an existing repo:
 * `gec clone <repo>`

 To use a provisioned repo: